 It can be depressing – humiliating, even – to experience great difficulty doing things that you used to take for granted, all on account of breathing problems.
 But there’s a lot about asthma that’s not well understood.
 For example, it remains a mystery why peoples’ personal triggers for an attack can vary so widely.
 The gaps in our knowledge of this condition have created room for a lot of myths and distortions to arise, which in turn can generate needless anxiety.

 There are three factors that cause this to occur.
 First, the muscles surrounding the bronchial tubes constrict.
 This can happen in response to various irritants, such as pollen, cold air, vigorous exercise, and air pollution.
 Asthma sufferers are each susceptible in their own personal ways.
 Alongside this constriction, the inner walls of the bronchial tubes become inflamed and swollen, which makes the airways even narrower.
 Finally, the body produces excess mucous within the tubes, which creates blockage and further complications.
-The combination of these factors can create shortness of breath (many sufferers liken it to trying to breath through a straw), wheezing, coughing, and the difficulties and discomforts associated with excess phlegm in the lungs.
+The combination of these factors can create shortness of breath (many sufferers liken it to trying to breath through a straw), wheezing, coughing.
+In addition the difficulties and discomforts associated with excess phlegm in the lungs.